kguyaux/timestables/README.md

 Good Luck & Have fun!

-Known bugs:
+Known bugs/issues:
 * when ESC is pressed during warp to next level, the game goes back to title but the stars remain in 'hyperdrivemode'.
-I like it so I decided to keep it, but this 'feature' might dissapear in the future
+I like it so I decided to keep it, but this 'feature' might dissapear in the future.
 * The text does not auto-scale, especially the title might be cropped in certain languages or window-dimensions.
+* Random function does not work too well yet.
+You can be asked the same question too soon.
+* The translations may not be very goed.

 Download: